 - Medical conditions which do not affect pregnancy or medical problems which may affect pregnancy, but are well-managed with a plan of care

 Some conditions make a birth center birth potentially unsafe, or the extra support of a hospital is preferable or necessary for some clients.
-The following is a partial list of common medical conditions that would make a client not eligible for a birth center birth, but TMC midwives can provide collaborative care at UPMC Magee:
+The following is a partial list of common medical conditions that would make a client not eligible for a birth center birth:

-- Development of high blood pressure at term with or without preeclampsia
+- Development of high blood pressure with or without preeclampsia

 - Large or small for gestational age babies as clinically indicated